Kemper Center hosting organ recital on May 21

-KENOSHA — The Kemper Hall Alumnae Association, which is working to raise funds for a renovation project at the historic Kemper Center, is hosting an organ recital Saturday, May 21, in the Kemper Center Chapel, 6501 Third Ave.
+KENOSHA — The Kemper Hall Alumnae Association, which is working to raise funds for a renovation project at the historic Kemper Center, is hosting an organ recital Saturday evening, May 21, in the Kemper Center Chapel, 6501 Third Ave.

 “The renovations are for the fourth floor, above Founder’s Hall,” said Pat Mott, who is the alumnae group’s treasurer, as well as chairwoman of the Kemper Center Board of Directors.